frnmst/python-training/algorithms/README.md

   iteration in the `for` loop of the `dfs` method corresponds to building a DFS tree.
 At the end the DFS forest is built.
 This means that if a Graph G has n *isolated* vertices, n trees will be discovered.

+- The `DfsIterativeGraph` implements the DFS algorithm using a stack insteead of the recursion.
+The main outer loop enables the algorithm to reach all vertices, including the isolated ones.
+The discovery time is registered when a vertex is popped out of the stack, while the parent attribute is recorded while scanning the adjacency list of the current vertex.
+The most complicated part is the correct recording of the finishing times.
+We have infact two cases, *based on speculation because they have not been proven*:
+  - Base case: a vertex has been examined (color is gray) and has no adjacent vertices.
+In this case we record the finishing time and we set its color to black.
+We will call this kind of vertex a "leaf" vertex.
+  - If a vertex has adjacent vertices, we have to wait that all these other vertices reach the base case.
+To do this, when a leaf vertex is fully discovered (color black) we also check that its parent has all adjacent vertices fully discovered.
+If that is the case we record the finishing time of the parent.
+All this is done recursively by climbing up the DFS tree, thanks to the parent attribute.
+This is an alterative way to trace back the discovery if the graph.
+  The first case is achieved by examining the length of the adjacency list of the vertex.
+If it's zero we know that there are no adjacent verices.
+In the second case the algorithm climbs up the DFS tree untill there are parent vertices.

+  As said previously the recording odf the finishing time in that manner is pure speculation.
+Although it seems to work using simple examples there is no mathematical demonstration around it.

 ## License